Pope County, Arkansas: Civil War

 After South Carolina seceded in December 1860, an election was scheduled in Arkansas for February 1861 to vote on whether Arkansas would secede and if a secession convention would be called.
-In Pope County, prior to the election, secession was rejected four to one in a straw ballot.
+In Pope County, a straw poll before the election rejected secession by a four-to-one margin.
 In the statewide vote on February 18, secession was voted down.
 The convention in March rejected an ordinance of secession, scheduled a vote of the people on secession for August, and adjourned subject to recall by the president of the convention.
 After Confederate guns fired on Fort Sumter and President Lincoln issued a call for support from the states, many advocated for recalling the convention, but others were opposed, such as the delegate from Pope County, William Stout, who wrote, "I believe it is the President's duty to put down rebellion.
 I have always thought so."

 Convention President David Walker issued a proclamation calling for the convention to reconvene on May 6 where, in the final vote, the Arkansas Ordinance of Secession was passed by a vote of 69 to 1.

 In 1861, much of Pope County was still a wilderness frontier.
 There was no railroad.
-Roads were little more than tracks and there were no bridges crossing streams.
-The population was sparse with most dependent on subsistence farming.
+Roads were little more than tracks, and there were no bridges crossing streams.
+The population was sparse, with most dependent on subsistence farming.
 Many were squatters not owning the land their cabins were on.

 During the war, what little civil authority there was collapsed throughout Arkansas.
-By 1863, in most of the state, travel was dangerous, farming hazardous, and county government inoperative.
-Pope County records at Dover were moved to a cave for protection.
-Several skirmishes took place in the county, but there were no major engagements.
-On April 8, 1865, Dover, including the courthouse was burned.
+By 1863, travel was dangerous in most of the state, farming hazardous, and county government inoperative.
+On April 29, 1862, the Pope County Court ordered county records were moved to a cave for protection where they remained until July 1865.
+Several skirmishes took place in the county, but no major engagements occurred.
+On April 8, 1865, Dover, including the courthouse, was burned.